zlavogb/miao-qian-wang-wei-yang-replication-project/codecheck/codecheck.md

 Yes, the entire analysis is performed using open-source file formats, including the analysis in R and the data files stored as CSVs.

 ### Q5.
 Is data and software FAIR?

+Yes, the data and software is fair as anyone can access the data and run the software by accessing the github link and cloning the repository.
+All data and code is included within the public github repository in an accessible format such as csv, R with proper descriptive file names and instructions.